 Scheduling a Tour

-Individuals or groups wishing to schedule tours of the church at other times of the year may do so by contacting the rectory at 716-833-0301 or using the contact form at the bottom of this page.
+Individuals or groups wishing to schedule tours of the church may do so by contacting the rectory at 716-833-0301 during office hours or using the contact form at the bottom of this page.
+At this time there are no COVID restrictions and visitors are not required to wear masks.
+Docent guided tours of the church exterior are also available.